 “By failing to prepare, you are preparing to fail.”
 Yes, Benjamin Franklin knew his stuff (flying kites in thunderstorms notwithstanding).
-In the M&A world, truer words were never spoken.
-If you don’t position yourself properly for a big deal, there won’t be a big deal.
+In the M&A world, if you don’t position yourself properly for a big deal, there won’t be a big deal.

 But what does that mean, “position yourself?”

-In this article, we’ll dive into the steps you should take—as a buyer or seller—to get ready and get the highest returns for your effort.
+In this article, we’ll dive into the steps you should take—as a buyer or seller—to prepare for a deal and get the highest returns for your investment.

 Knowing when to make a move is paramount.
-The transaction market is red hot right now.
-Readers of political tea leaves will tell you the odds that capital gains taxes will go up is far likelier than the prospect of their declining.
+The transaction market has been red hot, as tax changes on capital gains rates remain a major topic of debate.
 For many sellers, this is the catalyst pushing them into the market sooner rather than later.
 For buyers, it’s adding more promising prospects to the pool.

-On top of that, the private equity (PE) space is flush with cash.
+On top of that, the private equity space is flush with cash.
 Lots of these players are working on closing out funds and starting new ones.
-Right now, there’s $1.5 trillion in dry powder that needs to be transitioned.
-If you’re a business owner, your phone may be ringing any minute.
+If you’re a business owner, your phone’s probably been ringing off the hook.

-Positioning for success means getting absolute clarity around two critical factors for the target company: customers and the supply chain.
+Positioning yourself for success means getting absolute clarity around two critical factors involving the target company: customers and the supply chain.

 Buyers need confidence that customers come along with the sale and that all contracts are in it for the long haul—especially the marquee accounts.
 They also need to understand the sourcing arrangements.
 Do vendors come with the deal?
 Are the existing contracts clear?
-Any special pricing or handshake agreements to uncover?
+Are there any special pricing or handshake agreements to uncover?
 What impact has supply chain shortages created for the company’s inventory levels and costs?
 What has the company done to be proactive: has it purchased inventory to overcompensate for supply chain shortages?

-When it works in their favor, sellers should emphasize this type of information as a lucrative benefit for potential buyers.
+When it works in their favor, sellers should emphasize the above information as a lucrative benefit for potential buyers.

-Time kills all deals.
 If you were making a graph, you’d see a clear correlation between the time required for negotiations and the likelihood of failure.
+Time, unfortunately, kills all deals.

-Both sides can accelerate the transaction process with a Quality of Earnings (QofE) report, which tells a richer story of a company’s revenue, supply chain, cash flow and growth potential minus any anomalies and outliers.
+Both buyers and sellers can accelerate the transaction process with a Quality of Earnings (QofE) report, which tells a richer story of a company’s revenue, supply chain, cash flow and growth potential minus any anomalies and outliers.